C$ 138 Find Cheap Flights from Boston to Canada

 • Since a Boston-to-Canada flight is international, you must get to Boston Logan International Airport (BOS) at least two to three hours early.
 Once you arrive, feel free to kick back and relax in one of the airport's lounges, such as the Chase Sapphire Lounge, available to all Chase customers, or The Lounge, open to anyone willing to pay a fee.

-Top 5 airlines serving from Boston to Canada
+Reviews of the top 4 airlines flying from Boston to Canada

 Need help choosing which airline to fly with from Boston to Canada?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.